riganti/dotvvm-docs/Pages/concepts/control-development/code-only-controls.md

 }
 ```

-Because this pattern is quite usual and in most controls you would have written the `if` statement checking the presence of binding and rendering the appropriate output, there is an overload of the `AddKnockoutDataBind` method with four arguments.
+Because this pattern is quite usual, and in most controls you would have written the `if` statement checking the presence of binding and rendering the appropriate output, there is an overload of the `AddKnockoutDataBind` method with four arguments.

 It allows you to specify a function which is called when the specified property doesn't contain a binding.